StrangeBeeCorp/docs/docs/thehive/operations/minio-cluster.md

       - Ensure the new server has the same MinIO version as the existing cluster nodes.

-      - Assign the same IP address or hostname as the node being replaced.
+      - Assign the same IP address or host name as the node being replaced.

 2. **Prepare the Existing Cluster**